varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 This wrapper would guard both send and receive communication errors, using the restarts to proceed once the event is logged.

-So the birds eye view is,
+So the bird's eye view is,

 * we generate the plans using comprehensible, composable, pragmatic constructs
 * we communicate in terms of objects naturally mapped from the problem domain